 As accounting officer of Newport Girls' High School Academy Trust, I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 202.
-Including responsibilities for estates and safety management.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2023, including responsibilities for estates and safety management.

-I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of all funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2022.
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of all funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2023.

-With exception of the matter referred to below, I confirm no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+I confirm no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these would always be notified to the Board of Trustees and the ESFA.